Site icon Yellowfin BI

 The goal here is not to build every possible chart.
 It is to surface the right ones.
 Charts that give immediate clarity, and that naturally invite follow-up questions.

-This is where Yellowfin starts shine.
+This is where Yellowfin starts to shine.

 Start with outcome, not exploration